-Fellows will intern with a nonprofit, social mission business or government agency four days a week, for 14 weeks.
-Fellows will gain 420 hours of work-based experience, allowing them to learn more about themselves and their passions while also building their skills and their networks.
-Learn more about our internship placements here.
+During their Semester in the City, Fellows will intern with a nonprofit, social mission business or government agency four days a week, for 14 weeks.
+Fellows will gain 420 hours of work-based experience, allowing them to learn more about themselves and their passions while also building their skills and networks.

 Semester in the City offers Fellows an apartment housing option.
 Fellows will share a 4-bedroom furnished apartment with other Fellows (4 Fellows per apartment).
 Each student can have their own bedroom and will share a kitchen, bathroom and living room area.

 Housing costs $4,000 per semester for a single bedroom in a four bedroom apartment.
-Limited shared bedrooms area available for $2750 or $3500 per semester.
+Limited shared bedrooms are available for $2750 or $3500 per semester.
 Fellows must live in Boston to participate in our program.
 Fellows can opt to live with friends or family if they are within the MBTA service area.